trapani and western sicily - what is there to see and do?

 You can sit on the side of the piazza and sip some coffee.
 Maybe eat something.
 I found it a great place to hang out and watch people.

 Our trip to Marsala lasted only a day.
-I certainly would've liked to stay a bit longer.
-That way, I could have visited the nearby island of Mozia too.
+I certainly would've liked to stay a bit longer, so I could visit the nearby island of Mozia - among other things.

 Marsala could also make a good base for exploring areas further south.